Oxley Wild Rivers is an incredible spot that is definitely 4WD access only! No, seriously, 4WD only!! You’ve been warned.

 Oxley Wild Rivers National Park is a World Heritage listed area, littered with stunning gorges, valleys and waterfalls.
 It and the surrounding national parks offer an absolute wealth of fire trails to explore by both 4WD and AWD.
 Despite the numerous times my partner and I had traipsed up the Oxley Highway, we did not discover this area until we were tipped off by a family friend who recommended we overnight at Youdales Campground.

 Youdales Campground and Youdales Hut are only accessible by 4WDs with high clearance and low range.
-You also need to book ahead to arrange a permit and collection of a key for the locked gate, so it does require a day or two of pre-planning.
+You also need to book ahead to arrange a permit and collection of a key for the locked gate, so it does require a day or 2 of pre-planning.
 National Parks should also be able to hook you up with a sketch map to the area if you ask them nicely (we had one emailed to us).
 But if you’re sitting there thinking that the high clearance, low range warning is just National Parks being conservative and surely your Subie could get down there, think again.
 Even in our Landrover Defender, we scraped the underside of our vehicle in some sections.
 We were also in low first most of the way down.
 It is STEEP!
 And eroded in sections.

 But if you are equipped with a 4WD with low range and high clearance, boy oh boy are you in for a treat!
 Being so remote, you are likely to have the campsite to yourselves.
-We explored the historic hut with beers in hand, as well as the neighbouring Kunderang Brook, before setting in for some stargazing and astrophotography and then cheese, wine and dinner by the fire (fire pits and firewood are provided – thanks National Parks!).
+We explored the historic hut with beers in hand, as well as the neighbouring Kunderang Brook, before settling in for some stargazing and astrophotography and then cheese, wine and dinner by the fire (fire pits and firewood are provided — thanks National Parks!).
 All with not another soul in sight.
 Well except for the resident possums and their creepy glowing eyes!

-If your vehicle doesn’t fit the above description, there are plenty of other camp grounds in the area.
+If your vehicle doesn’t fit the above description, there are plenty of other campgrounds in the area.
 Ask National Parks for some recommendations for your vehicle type and the conditions.
 We particularly liked Bushy Mountain campground as well.

 Making our way back up out of the valley the next morning, we set off to take the “long” way home, south via the Racecourse Trail through Werrikimbe National Park.
-The Racecource Trail was very well maintained and should be accessible by AWDs or even a 2WDs in good weather.
+The Racecource Trail was very well maintained and should be accessible by AWDs or even 2WDs in good weather.
 But again, check the conditions with National Parks before you go.
 And remember, this is a remote area with no mobile phone coverage, so do be prepared.
 You don’t want to get bogged or beyond your comfort zone out here!

 - Camping gear and food for the length of your trip